arquivo/ia_uploads/README.md

     date: "2017-01-01"
 ```

-Generate list with all WARC files to upload and their bucket number:
+Generate a list with all the WARC files to be uploaded and their item number:

 ```
 ia-generate-items iaupload_awp24.yml > iaupload_awp24_list.txt